 UPDATE YOUR TECHNIQUE: If you're accustom to an older soft cycle bow, an aggressive narrow valley cycle may be a little nerve-racking at first.
 Very aggressive cams can have valleys that are less than 1/4" wide at full draw.
 This can cause creepers to jerk and flail around like a big Goober.
 We've actually had bows returned to us because shooters could not acclimate to a narrow valley.
 If you're a creeper, and you don't hold your bow firmly against the stops at full draw, be prepared to make some changes in your shooting form if you elect to go with an aggressive cam bow.

-SOMETHING YOU WILL NEVER - EVER - DO TO YOUR BOW
+SOMETHING YOU SHALL NEVER - NEVER - DO TO YOUR BOW

 DRY FIRE AND DENY: We don't want you to EVER dry-fire your bow.
 You won't like it.
+Your wallet won't like it.
 Your archery shop won't even like it.
 For the record, dry-fires cause a lot of conflict in archery stores (sore subject).
 Dry-fires precipitate a special kind of incident we call a D&D (dry-fire and deny).
-At least a few times a year, someone dry-fires their bow, then returns the bow to the store and swears upon the Father, the Son, and the Holy Spirit that their bow "just blew up" (though the damage pattern clearly indicates a dry-fire).
-This, as you might imagine, puts us in a very awkward spot.
-You've surely heard the phrase, "The customer is always right?"
-Well, let's just say that it's better for everyone if we simply don't dry-fire our bows.
-So ... all together now, NEVER DRAW YOUR BOW WITHOUT AN ARROW PROPERLY NOCKED ON THE STRING.
+At least a few times a year, someone dry-fires their new bow, then returns the bow to the store and swears upon the Father, the Son, and the Holy Spirit that their bow "just blew up" (though the damage pattern clearly indicates a dry-fire).
+This, as you might imagine, puts us in a very awkward spot which all-too-often culminates into the granddaddy of all rhetorical impasses, "Are you calling me a liar, boy?"
+To be frank, we much prefer to stick with the time-honored addage "The customer is always right."
+So it's better for everyone if we simply take precautions to never dry-fire our bows.
+OK ... all together now, NEVER DRAW A BOW WITHOUT AN ARROW PROPERLY NOCKED ON THE STRING.
 Moving on.

 MECHANICAL RELAXATION: Let-off is the amount of mechanical relaxation your bow achieves at full-draw (as a percentage of the peak draw weight).
 In contrast to the traditional bow, the draw weight of the compound bow decreases at the end of the drawstroke.
 This is known as Let-Off.
 Some bows may come with a choice of high or low let-off options.
 Remember, a higher let-off percentage means less holding weight at full draw - allowing you more time to aim and shoot without straining.
 A lower let-off percentage requires more holding weight at full draw.